 Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

-But then, other things vigorously called for attention—like teaching, writing, doing sports, socializing, and having a good time in general—and I scaled back to micro-reviews that I publish on Mastodon and also collect in this post.
+But then, other things vigorously called for attention—like teaching, writing, doing sports, socializing, and having a good time in general—and I scaled back to micro-reviews that I initially published on Mastodon and then on Letterboxd and also collect in this post.
 (Remember, you should always put what you write on your own website too!)

 Enjoy!